Hoffmaniada: Theatrical

 Hoffmaniada visited many cities of Russia including Siberia in 2014 as part of the film train program known as the VGIK-95 that was intended to educate the citizens of the Russian federation on Russian cinema.
-The train VGIK-95 departed on 23 September 2014.
+The train VGIK-95 departed on 23 September.
 On 11 February 2016, for the 240th anniversary of E.T.A.
 Hoffmann, Regional Historical and Art Museum of Vienna opened an exhibition Meetings with Hoffmann featuring Hoffmaniada.
 The exhibit featured details on how Hoffmann was influenced by Mozart, to the point where he named himself Amadeus.
 The film was anticipated for many several screenings in cinemas by the end of 2016.
 Due to post-production the official premiere was scheduled for the fall of 2018.
-In 2017 International Youth Film Forum in Sochi, Stanislav Sokolov presented excerpts from Hoffmaniada.
+In 2017, International Youth Film Forum in Sochi, Stanislav Sokolov presented excerpts from Hoffmaniada.

 Soyuzmultfilm was honored to present the film in Hoffmann's own homeland, Germany on 18 February 2018 at the 68th Berlin International Film Festival.
 At the festival, the film was appraised by distributors from France and Germany.
 The Russian House of Science and Culture in Berlin also constructed an exhibit about the film during the same time as the Berlinale.
-At the 13th Open Russian Festival of Animated Films in March 2018, Hoffmaniada officially premiered in Russian soil for the first time.
+At the 13th Open Russian Festival of Animated Films in March, Hoffmaniada officially premiered in Russian soil for the first time.
 The festival director remarked the film was the highlight of the event.
-At the June 12, 2018 festival Mirror in the Ivanovo Region, for the first time an animated film in Hoffmaniada was enlisted for the competition program.
+At the June 12, festival Mirror in the Ivanovo Region, for the first time an animated film in Hoffmaniada was enlisted for the competition program.
 The film became part of the cultural program at the IV Eastern Economic Forum in Vladivostok in 2018.
-On 1 October 2018, the campus of the Moscow School of Management Skolkovo opened an exhibition of the film.
-On 5 October 2018, Novoekino released a documentary featuring the delicate production of the film.
-On 11 October 2018, Hoffmaniada premiered in wide-release format.
+On the first day of October, the campus of the Moscow School of Management Skolkovo opened an exhibition of the film.
+Four days later, Novoekino released a documentary featuring the delicate production of the film.
+Six days later, Hoffmaniada premiered in wide-release format.